sellout/no-recursion/README.md

 ## building & development

-Especially if you are unfamiliar with the haskell ecosystem, there is a Nix build (both with and without a flake).
+Especially if you are unfamiliar with the Haskell ecosystem, there is a Nix build (both with and without a flake).
 If you are unfamiliar with Nix, [Nix adjacent](...) can help you get things working in the shortest time and least effort possible.

 ### if you have `nix` installed